The Port Town of Véraldo

 "Oh?
 It lengthened again?"

-"Sip enough youth and your span extends.
+"Sip enough youth and your lifespan extends.
 In twenty years, you'll learn that too."

 … While we remain friends, though, it is reassuring.